 - Culture Clash

-- Dark and Troubled Past: In the book Alex's grandfather was forced to shoot and kill his best friend when Nazis come to his village Trachimbrod, in the movie Alex's grandfather was a Jew and pretended to be dead in order to escape.
+- Dark and Troubled Past: In the book Alex's grandfather was forced to point out his Jewish best friend to the Nazis, leading to his death, in the movie Alex's grandfather was a Jew and pretended to be dead in order to escape.
 His village was destroyed.

 - Dark Secret

 - Does This Remind You of Anything?: Elijah Wood on an epic journey that ends with him being given a special ring by a mysterious old person?